domRiddle/ASF/FAQ.md

 Therefore, as with every Steam software.
 ASF is not authorized by Valve and I cannot guarantee that you won't be suspended if Valve suddenly decides that they're banning accounts using ASF now.

 Especially:
-> In regard to all Subscriptions, Contents and Services, that are not authored by Valve, Valve does not screen such third party content available on Steam or through other sources.
-Valve does not assume any responsibility or liability for such third party content.
+> In regard to all Subscriptions, Contents and Services that are not authored by Valve, Valve does not screen such third party content available on Steam or through other sources.
+Valve assumes no responsibility or liability for such third party content.
 Some third party application software is capable of being used by businesses for business purposes - however, you may only acquire such software via Steam for private personal use.

 However, Valve clearly acknowledges "Steam idlers" existing, as stated **[here](https://support.steampowered.com/kb_article.php?ref=2117-ilzv-2837)**, so I'm pretty sure that if they weren't fine with them, they'd already do something instead of pointing out that they might cause problems VAC-wise.